Skip to Content

 • Prioritize a list of cost-effective strategies to address unmet needs or gaps in service

-To support the ongoing development and refinement of these plans, Commission staff will hold a public workshop to gather input and update the coordination strategies:
+To support the ongoing development and refinement of these plans, Commission staff held a public workshop to gather input and update the coordination strategies on August 27, 2025.

-Public transit agencies, human services providers—including those that have applied or intend to apply for funding through the FTA or WisDOT—along with other interested parties and members of the public, are invited to attend.
-The goal of this workshop will be to assist in the continued coordination of human services transportation and transit strategies for seniors, individuals with disabilities, and low-income populations in Southeastern Wisconsin.
+Public transit agencies, human services providers—including those that have applied or intend to apply for funding through the FTA or WisDOT—along with other interested parties and members of the public were invited to attend.